ID 86392130 © Belish - Dreamstime.com.jpg

 Summary

-VITA is a trade association that provides open standards that target rugged applications such as military and avionics.
+VITA is a trade association that provides open standards targeting rugged applications such as military and avionics.
 VITA 100 is their latest effort designed to incorporate the latest Ethernet standards running at 400G and pushing toward 1.6T.
-It builds on OpenVPX and VITA 46.30 providing upward migration and compatability.
+It builds on OpenVPX and VITA 46.30, providing upward migration and compatability.
 Other standards like the Sensor Open Systems Architecture (SOSA) build on VITA standards.

-This webinar takes a look at VITA 100 and some of the new VITA 100 standards that are emerging from the standards process including new connectors and board form factors.
-VITA 100 does not just address faster Ethernet standards.
-It also addresses new system management support, cooling techniques and connectors.
+This webinar takes a look at VITA 100 and some of the new VITA 100 standards emerging from the standards process, including new connectors and board form factors.
+VITA 100 doesn't just address faster Ethernet standards.
+It also delves into new system management support, cooling techniques, and connectors.

-These new standards will be needed for future designs that take advantage of high bandwidth and more reliable connectivity to handle the latest GPGPUs, artificial intelligence (AI) and machine learning (ML) accelerators and large chiplet-based solutions that require more power, faster connections and better management.
-Find out how all this is coming together.
+These new standards will be needed for future designs that take advantage of high bandwidth and more reliable connectivity to handle the latest GPGPUs, artificial-intelligence (AI) and machine-learning (ML) accelerators, and large chiplet-based solutions requiring more power, faster connections, and better management.
+Find out how it's all coming together.

 More Information about VITA 100

 Electronic Design tracks the latest technologies and standards in this space.
-Here is more content on VITA 100 and related topics.
+Here's more content on VITA 100 and related topics.

 What is VITA 100?